← All Neighbourhood Guides

 • Waterfront Trail: connects east through Mimico and Humber Bay, west into Mississauga's Port Credit; excellent for cycling and running

-• Colonel Samuel Smith Park: large, multi-season, with sailing, outdoor skating, trails, dog off-leash, and direct lake access
+• Colonel Samuel Smith Park (just off the eastern edge): large and multi-season, with sailing, an artificial-ice skating trail, trails, a dog off-leash area, and direct lake access

-• Community character: strong sense of local identity; long-term residents who came for the lake and stayed
+• Community character: a strong sense of local identity and a stable, long-tenure residential base

-• Etobicoke Creek ravine trail at the western boundary
+• Marie Curtis Park and the Etobicoke Creek ravine trail at the western boundary

 • Proximity to Mississauga: Pearson Airport 20 to 25 minutes by car; Mississauga City Centre 15 to 20 minutes